Creative Commons License

 Clinical Relevance: Results from this study support the use of ETT to reduce pain immediately and 24–48 hours following cervical manipulation among patients presenting with acute neck pain.

 Digital USD Citation

 Greenstein, Jay; McNamara, Tracey; Bishop, Barton; Etnoyer-Slaski, Jena; and Topp, Robert, "The Effect of Kinesiology Tape on Pain and Neck Range of Motion After Cervical Manipulation" (2017).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 21.